Last Updated: 11/22/23 | November 22nd, 2023

 Tours from $29.99 USD.

 6. New Orleans Architecture Tours

 Buildings in New Orleans, especially in and around the French Quarter, are easily identifiable.
-This fascinating walking tour, organized by the New Orleans Architecture Foundation (NOAF), takes visitors through various neighborhoods, spotlighting their architectural stars.
-You can choose between the French Quarter, the Garden District, the Marginy, Tremé, or Poydras Street, or from among various cemetery tours.
-Tours start at $30.
+This fascinating walking tour takes visitors through various neighborhoods, spotlighting their architectural stars.
+You can choose between the French Quarter, the Garden District, the Marigny, Tremé, or Poydras Street, or from among various cemetery tours.